stonecauldron/tile-mapper/report/paper.md

   these methods in areas where data is scarce or non-existent.
 - Machine learning techniques have a hard time capturing high-level themes, their creations make sense at a local scale but fail to reproduce the holistic feel of the training data.
 In the case of a game, levels are often organized with the intention of teaching a player a new gameplay mechanic.
-For example, the underlying theme of a *Mario* level could be teaching the player how to handle flying enemies, all the level would be built around this motif.
+For example, the underlying theme of a *Mario* level could be showing the player how to handle flying enemies, all the level would be built around this motif.
 A data-driven algorithm trained on all the available levels in *Mario* would mix data from thematically different levels and thus fail to accurately portray the intention of the designers.
-In theory this problem could be solved by having a separate dataset for each possible theme in a game, in practice though designers only create one example for each theme which is clearly not sufficient.
+In theory this problem could be solved by having a separate dataset for each possible theme in a game, in practice though, designers only create one example for each theme which is clearly not sufficient.

 In conclusion, we do not see these methods as a replacement for the designer but rather as a tool, taking over in the most repetitive parts of the work.
 The